 That being said, my daughter, currently 23 months, loves our hot tub and has been using it just fine for several months as did her older sisters (now tweens) when they were her age.

 However, I don’t keep our tub super hot.

 I keep ours set to 98° F (36.67° C), which is far less likely to cause issues with dehydration or overexposure.
 I also strictly limit how long she stays in.

 Then, of course, I also monitor the water chemistry like a hawk to make sure bromine and pH levels especially, are correct.

 So make your own choice, consult your pediatrician as what I do is my own choice and should not be seen as a recommendation.

 Is it bad to drink alcohol in a hot tub?

-While common, it can be bad to drink alcohol in a hot tub.
-Alcohol can make slip and falls more likely, but it can also speed up dehydration and overheating.
+It can be bad to drink alcohol in a hot tub.
+Alcohol can make a slip and fall more likely getting in or out of the hot tub, but it can also speed up dehydration and overheating.